 Of all vitamin D deficiency symptoms, there is one that stands out to be weird.
 In older times, doctors apparently used to ask new mothers if their heads were sweatier than normal.
 This was done to check for a lurking vitamin D deficiency.

 Does your child have sweaty hands?
 This is possibly a sign of the most prominent and dangerous form of vitamin D deficiency in children – Rickets.
-Found mostly in children who are vitamin D deficient, the symptoms of subclinical rickets include head sweating, hair tenderness, and legs giving out.5
+Found mostly in children who are vitamin D deficient, the symptoms of

 5. Delay In Healing Ability